 Whether you know already what you want, need some tattoo advice or ideas, best way to contact me is by sending me an email to email@example.com or by filling up and submitting the contact form here.
 It is very important you include all the info listed below in the answer to the next question.

-Please do not use social media to contact me as I will probably take longer to answer as I do not use these channels as form of contact.
+Please do not use social media to contact me as I will probably take longer to answer as I do not use these platforms as a way of contact.

 How do I get my free tattoo consultation?

 Please, make sure you provide the following information in your message:

 - Name, email, and Whatsapp phone number.

 - Photo of the area you want to get inked.

 Is the consultation free?